Meet the dietitian

 Warmest greetings!

-My family has the great honor of living in Kingston, Idaho!
+My family has the great pleasure of living in Kingston, Idaho!
 My husband, Ryan, and I have been members of the Silver Valley community for the past eight years and are long-time North Idahoans.
 We enjoy recreating all over these mountains, rivers, and lakes.
 I am a long distance runner, when I have the time, and enjoy road and trail racing.
-My personal time is poured into educating my three young children at home, connecting with my church family at Worship Center in Smelterville, and making memories with extended family throughout the Pacific Northwest.
+My personal time is poured into educating my three young children at home, connecting with friends on the Trail of the Coeur d’Alenes, cooking meals for those around my dinner table, serving alongside church family at Worship Center in Smelterville, and making memories with extended family throughout the Pacific Northwest.

 What Is Nutrition and Dietetics?